PhreeMason/saf-challenge/README.md

 ## How To Run

 To run this program simply clone the repository and run `bundle install`.
-Next, run `ruby bin/analyzer.rb` and enter the name of the file to analyzer once prompted.
+Next, run `ruby bin/analyzer.rb` and enter the name of the file to analyze once prompted.

 Thank You